-Lottie had never left the UK before and this is the first time for us taking a pet abroad, so there was a lot for us to think about and learn, especially as we are going to be travelling for quite a long time.
+Lottie had never left the UK before and this was the first time for us taking a pet abroad, so there was a lot for us to think about and learn, especially as we were going to be travelling for quite a long time.

-We are travelling in a motorhome so the guidance in this post is all specific to that and relevant to motorhome travel, if you plan to travel in a different way then of course the guidance may be different, and you will need to look into this.
+We travel with our dog in a motorhome so the guidance in this post is all specific to that and relevant to motorhome travel, if you plan to travel in a different way then of course the guidance may be different, and you will need to do your research and look into this.

 Europe Travel with a dog – Requirements

 In order for your pet to safely travel to Europe, there are some specific requirements:

 - Your pet needs an animal health certificate / pet passport

 - Your pet need a rabies vaccine

 How do I get an Animal Health Certificate?